pavelm14/Eudaminae_phylogeny/bioinformatics/README.md

 ```bash
 [pavel local computer]$

 ssh -x pavelmatos@nympha.metacentrum.cz ##To run NGS data analyses
 ssh -x pavelmatos@zuphux.cerit-sc.cz ##To run high-memory demanding jobs
 ssh -x pavelmatos@skirit.metacentrum.cz ##To run diversification and biogeography analyses
 ssh -x pavelmatos@storage-brno3-cerit.metacentrum.cz ##To back up data.
 This is the same as @zuphux.cerit-sc.cz but can't run any job here
 ```
-## Software installation in MetaCentrum
-MetaCentrum has a [page](https://wiki.metacentrum.cz/wiki/How_to_install_an_application) detailing how to install software, packages written in several programming languages, or using GUI to install some applications.

-I also describe in separate entries how to install the following relevant software in MetaCentrum:

-- **[SECAPR](https://github.com/pavelm14/Eudaminae_phylogeny/blob/master/bioinformatics/installations/SECAPR.md), SEquence CApture PRocessor** ([Andermann et al. 2018](https://doi.org/10.7717/peerj.5175)): This is a pipeline for processing targeted enriched Illumina sequences, from raw data to alignments.
-However, I also use this pipeline to process whole-genome resequencing data.

-- **SRA toolkit** ([NCBI 2011&ndash;](https://www.ncbi.nlm.nih.gov/books/NBK158900/)): This is a collection of packages for downloading and managing SRA data from GenBank.
-I use this for getting the whole-genome resequencing data from [Li et al. (2019)](https://www.pnas.org/content/116/13/6232).

 ## Retrieve data from local disk to cluster (and vice versa)
 I use MobaXterm to transfer data between my local computer and the MetaCentrum.
 For example, I want to back up a copy of the raw target capture sequencing data that is in my disk D:

 ```bash
 [pavel local computer]$

 cd /drives/d/PAVEL/Lepidoptera\ projects/Hesperiidae/Laboratory/RapidGenomics/data/raw/
 ```